apache/druid/docs/content/development/extensions-core/druid-lookups.md

 ### Data Fetcher layer

 First part is the data fetcher layer API `DataFetcher`, that exposes a set of fetch methods to fetch data from the actual Lookup dimension source.
+`PrefetchableFetcher` extends `DataFetcher` by providing one more API `prefetch`, which fetches multiple key/value pairs that have locality with the given key value in advance.
-For instance `JdbcDataFetcher` provides an implementation of `DataFetcher` that can be used to fetch key/value from a RDBMS via JDBC driver.
+For instance `JdbcDataFetcher` provides an implementation of `PrefetchableFetcher` that can be used to fetch key/value from a RDBMS via JDBC driver as a `DataFetcher` and it additionally provides pre-fetch ability of key/value pairs as a `PrefetchableFetcher`.
-If you need new type of data fetcher, all you need to do, is to implement the interface `DataFetcher` and load it via another druid module.
+If you need new type of data fetcher, all you need to do, is to implement the interface `DataFetcher` or extend abstract class `PrefetchableFetcher` when prefetch is needed, and load it via another druid module.

 ### Caching layer

 This extension comes with two different caching strategies.
 First strategy is a poll based and the second is a load based.